rcghpge/advent-of-code/2015/README.md

 # Advent of Code 2015 - C Language

-**WIP** - Currently debugging.
-For most part fully stable.
-School is beginning soon.
+**WIP** - School is beginning soon.
 May not complete before semester starts.

 Welcome to the **Advent of Code 2015** directory in the C programming language!
 This repository provides solutions to the Advent of Code 2015 challenges, written in C with support for both **GCC** and **Clang** compilers.
 The project is designed for portability, robustness, and flexibility.